pistangmapa/2020/map-and-poster-making-contest.md

 * Short bio of map maker/s

-Submissions need to be emailed to **pistangmapa@gmail.com** on or before September 30.
+Submissions need to be emailed to **pistangmapa@gmail.com** on or before October 10, 2020.
 By submitting your works, you ensure organizers that the submission is an original work and has not been submitted and won in a previous similar competition.

 <h2 class="color-pnm-blue">Other information</h2>